Kaden5480/poy-fast-reset/Guide.md

   will be restored instead of your normal/temporary state.
 - `Reset wind` On wuthering crest, reset the wind to use the maximum possible delay before starting up again.
-- `Reapply coffee` Integrates with [Fast Coffee](https://github.com/Kaden5480/poy-fast-coffee) to reapply coffee when restoring player state.

 Do read [Catches](#catches) as there are exceptions for restoring state.

+### Fast Coffee
+These options are for integrating with [Fast Coffee](https://github.com/Kaden5480/poy-fast-coffee).

+- `Reapply coffee` Whether to reapply coffee when restoring player state.
+- `Slurp sound` Whether the "slurp" sound will be played when reapplying coffee.

 ## State Management
 ### Tracked objects